GabrielBandeiraHolanda/OpencvVideoTools/README.md

 - 3: Images are saved in sequence starting with 1.png 2.png ... n.png
 - 4: Limitations, only images in (.png) or (.jpg) are supported and only (.avi) video format is supported.

+### ShowVideo
+Tool to show a video file.
+Follow the steps below to use this Tool:

+- 1: Using the terminal enter in repository folder and type the command:

+		g++ -std=c++11 ShowVideo.cpp -o ShowVideo.o `pkg-config --cflags --libs opencv`
+- 2: To run, type in the terminal:

+		./ShowVideo.o /home/video.avi
+		./ShowVideo.o  	     A
+  A = Input Video

+- 3: Press 'p', to control the video actions start and pause.
+If you want to quit the video, press 'Esc'.